Special offer

 3. Basic information is missing

-A similar resume red flag to the one above is a lack of basic information, such as name or contact details.
+Another CV red flag is a lack of basic information, such as name or contact details.
+Missing job titles or education details can also be a significant oversight.
 Some candidates may choose to leave out their address, but they should ensure that the rest of their information is on their CV and is accurate.

 4. Inappropriate formatting or appearance